 - Have you created a Risk Register?
 This will help you keep track of the risks and opportunities, as well as provide tasks/actions to either eliminate, reduce, improve or control (ERIC) the risks

-- Tips to make your Business Efficient
+Business Process Improvement – How to Make your Business Efficient Tools

-- Mind Map, which is used to visually organise information
+- Mind Map, which is used to visually organise information.

-- SIPOC (Supplier, Input, Process, Output, Customer), which is used to display the applicable components of a process
+- SIPOC (Supplier, Input, Process, Output, Customer), which is used to display the applicable components of a process.

-- Swim Lane, which is used to identify the stakeholders involved in the process as well as the relevant steps
+- Swim Lane, which is used to identify the stakeholders involved in the process as well as the relevant steps.